PhilSSOO/custRcv/README.md

 * 15 minutes after you have updated the developers console, you should reboot your Chromecast, so that it picks up the changes.
 * Enter the App ID of your receiver application into your sender application or one of our sample sender applications, such as DemoCastPlayer.
 * You should now be able to launch your receiver using a sender.
-* If you wish to watch whats going on, using a Chrome browser, connect to &lt;ip of your Chromecast>:9222 and debug your receiver.
+* If you wish to watch whats going on, using a Chrome browser, connect to &lt;IP of your Chromecast>:9222 and debug your receiver.
 A good place to start is looking at the console log.

 ## Documentation
 See the code.